-(i)As of December 31, 2021 and 2020, due to payments to stores maintenance and to acquire the property for department stores, the Group recognized other payables amounting to \$166,014 thousand and \$166,330 thousand, respectively.

-- (ii) The significant components of the buildings include the main building, machinery and air conditioner with their own estimated useful lives as 5 to 50 years, 5 to 20 years and 5 to 20 years. - (iii) The disposal and obsolescence for 2020 were mainly due to the resolution decided during the board meeting of a subsidiary, Fuzhou Grand Ocean World Department Store Ltd., for not extending the original lease maturing on April 30, 2020, resulting in the related assets to be disposed and scrapped accordingly. - (iv) Fuzhou Grand Ocean Commercial Limited. a subsidiary of the Group, in September 2010, because some shopping mall floors did not reach a lease renewal agreement, the Group cancelled the counters on these floors and recognized impairment losses of RMB 21,379 thousand. - (v) The gas pipeline project of Quanzhou Grand Ocean Commercial Limited., a subsidiary of the Group, has been suspended for a long time, so the Group recognized an impairment loss of RMB 514 thousand in 2021. - (vi) Please refer to the Notes6(t) for disposal profit and loss
+- (i)As of December 31, 2022 and 2021, due to payments to stores maintenance and to acquire the property for department stores, the Group recognized other payables amounting to \$171,473 thousand and \$166,014 thousand, respectively. - (ii) The significant components of the buildings include the main building, machinery and air conditioner with their own estimated useful lives as 5 to 50 years, 5 to 20 years and 5 to 20 years. - (iii) Chongqing Optics Valley Grand Ocean Commercial Development Limited, a subsidiary of the Group, suffered continuous operating losses.
+The board of directors decided to close its business on October 31, 2022.
+Therefore, it recognized real estate, plant and equipment impairment losses of 155,590 thousand. - (iv)On September 2021, Fuzhou Grand Ocean Commerce Limited, a subsidiary of the Group, failed to reach an agreement to renew the lease of some shopping mall floors, so the Group canceled the counters on these floors and recognized impairment losses of 21,379 thousand. - (v) The gas pipeline project of Quanzhou Grand Ocean Commercial Limited, a subsidiary of the Group, has been suspended for a long time, so the Group recognized a loss of 514 thousand in 2021. - (vi) Please refer to Note 6 (t) for details on disposal gains and losses.

-(Vii)Guarantee
+(vii) Guarantee